 - If your car is due or nearing a service, take it in and get it checked out.
 If your car has any minor faults or is running out of essential fluids the winter weather will soon exaggerate them.

 - Buy a screen wiper and a can of de-icier and keep them in your car.
-It also a good idea to keep a well stocked first aid kit, a good quality, warm blanket. a high viability vest and a torch with spare batteries in your car.
+It is also a good idea to keep a well-stocked first-aid kit, a good quality, warm blanket. a high viability vest and a torch with spare batteries in your car.